We’ve all been at that point where we are seeing traffic come into our site on Google Analytics, but you don’t seem to be getting many conversions.

 Image source: www.vietnamairlinescorp.org

-Some people don’t want the hassle of typing in their card details when they want to buy something, and would much prefer to hook up and checkout with their PayPal account.
+Some people don’t want the hassle of typing in their card details when they want to buy something, and would much prefer to checkout using Paypal, or Amazon pay.

 This once again comes down to customer convenience, the easier you make it for them, the more likely they will buy.

 No, we aren’t talking about better pricing or better bundles (though that can certainly help), we’re talking about providing a better service than the competition, such as better returns policy, longer product warranties, free returns etc.

 This is particularly effective when selling a common product.
 All things equal, if a company is offering 28 days return policy versus 60 days, which sounds more appealing?
 This can even work if you’re charging a little more as well!

 According to a study from Baymard, 67.45% of online shopping carts are abandoned before the customer completes a sale.